waveshareteam/ugv_ws/README.md

     - Monocular

-        - apriltag control
+        - Apriltag control

             apriltag only sets tag36h11, which can be modified by yourself

-            - apriltag control
+            - Apriltag control

                 1 2 3 4 Right, left, front and rear, other stops